CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ### Non-backward Compatible Changes

  * Version 0.5x of postgres_exporter adds a new "server" label to all custom query output metrics.
 This breaks several single panel graphs that pgmonitor uses in Grafana (PG Overview, PGBackrest).
+    * If upgrading, the update for the prometheus extras package must be done before upgrading to the new version of postgres_exporter.
+Otherwise the "server" label can cause duplication of some metrics.
     * Added a metric_relabel_configs line to the crunchy-prometheus.yml file to filter out this new label.
 If you are upgrading, you may have to manually add this to your own prometheus config.
 The package update will only automatically add this if you haven't changed the default file.
 Otherwise the new settings will be contained in a crunchy-prometheus.yml.rpmnew file in the package install location.

 ### Manual Intervention Changes